JDeasley/Measuring_SWENG/README.md

 - pymongo

 all of which can be installed within a virtual environment if you wish.

+If you already have these installed, you can skip to the [starting the app](#starting-the-app)

 I have tried my best to make setup simple through setup scripts: